codeit-ninja/ng-pagination/README.md

 There are a few parameters that are required to make the pagination working.
 You can assign these parameters by placing data attributes.

-Required parameters: <ng-pagination data-...””>
+Required parameters: <ng-pagination data-...>
 •	Data-scope=””		The scope which holds the data you want to paginate
 •	Data-controller=””	The that belongs to the data scope

-Optional parameters: <ng-pagination data-...””>
+Optional parameters: <ng-pagination data-...>
 •	Data-page-limit=””	How many items per page?
 Default is 10
 •	Data-pager-buttons=”” How many page buttons to show?
 Default is 7